microsoft/PowerToys/README.md

 - Bug report tool and improved logging.
 - Various localization improvements.
 - CodeQL added.
 Triggered via a cron timer twice a day.
-- User facing docs moved to https://docs.microsoft.com/en-us/windows/powertoys/
+- "How to use" docs moved to https://docs.microsoft.com/windows/powertoys/
    - This will allow the community to do direct PRs against those documents

 **ARM64 Progress**
 - .NET Core upgrade for code bases the PowerToys team controls is complete.
-We still have two external depedencies that are .NET Framework.
+We still have two external dependencies that are .NET Framework that need to be updated.

 **Color Picker**
 - General bug fixes
+- Added ability to provide the name of the color at parity with Office and WinUI Color Picker.

 **FancyZones**
 - Allows to use Windows Snap on desktops that don't have a layout applied and for apps that are in the excluded list.
+- Bug fixes

 **PowerToys Run**
 - Improved performance